The Access to HE Diploma is intended to prepare people without traditional entry qualifications for degree level study at university.

 All students produce a portfolio of work built throughout the course and formal assessments throughout the year, which may include (dependent on subjects chosen): essays, presentations, coursework, experiment reports, and timed in-class exercises.

-You need to be over 19 and have a desire to study at university level, and will be invited to an interview to discuss your suitability for this course.
+You need to be over 19 and have a desire to study at university level.